-Unit 1 is an example of the Victorian Vernacular style, more specifically in the Upright and Wing style which was a popular house style in York Region beginning in the 1870's and continuing into the early 20th century.
-The design proposes a 2 1/2 storey structure that is 9.5m high at the midroof level and using the appropriate materials of a stone clad foundation, red buff brick and wood shingles and woodwork.
-Staff notes that the submitted renderings do not show the brick patterning over the windows and doors as indicated in the black and white elevation drawings, nor do the renderings indicate if the contrasting brick pattern will be in the same colour as the main brick.
+Unit 1, as shown on Attachment #7 f), is an example of the Victorian Vernacular style, more specifically in the Upright and Wing style, which was a popular house style in York Region beginning in the 1870's and continuing into the early 20th century.
+The design includes a 21⁄2 storey structure that is 9.5m high at the mid-roof level and utilizes appropriate materials including, a stone clad foundation, red buff brick and wood shingles and woodwork.
+Staff note that the submitted renderings do not show the brick patterning over the windows and doors as indicated in the black and white elevation drawings, nor do the renderings indicate if the contrasting brick pattern will be the same colour as the main brick.
 While either red or yellow is appropriate to the style, clarification of the colour scheme must be confirmed by the applicant.

-Unit 2 is an example of Neo-Georgian style, showing a 2 1/2 storey, 5 bay house in a red buff brick, with wooden shutters, and white painted wooden trim including the window wells, fascia and porch.
-This style was popular in the local area through the initial settlement era through to the 1880's and has remained a popular style through the 20th century, undergoing several revivals.
+Unit 2, as shown on Attachment #7 f), is an example of Neo-Georgian style, showing a 21⁄2 storey, 5 bay house in a red buff brick, with wooden shutters, and white painted wooden trim including the window wells, fascia and a porch.
+This style was popular in the local area through the initial settlement era through to the 1880's and remained a popular style through the 20th century, undergoing several revivals.
 The roof mid-point is at 9.5 m high and is in keeping with the heights of the houses of the surrounding area.
-Staff appreciates that the proposed design reflects other existing contributing Georgian homes in the area with its traditional materials and scale.
+Staff recognizes that the proposed design reflects other existing contributing Georgian homes in the area with its traditional materials and scale.

-Unit 28 is in the Ontario Gothic style featuring three front dormers, which was an available house plan style throughout southern Ontario from the 1870's to the 1890's.
-This submission features a stone clad foundation which extends through to the rear of the structure and board and batten siding.
-The design also features a second floor balcony in front of the central dormer, which is in keeping with this style.
-This house, along with the other houses on the street, features a height of 9.5 m.
-Of the three houses proposed along the street, this unit will feature the largest setback from the street and features extensive front yard landscaping.
+Unit 28, as shown on Attachment #7 f), is in the Ontario Gothic style featuring three front dormers, which was an available house plan style throughout southern Ontario from the 1870's to the 1890's.
+This submission includes a stone clad foundation, which extends through to the rear of the structure, and board and batten siding.
+The design also incorporates a second floor balcony in front of the central dormer, which is in keeping with this style.
+This house and the other proposed houses along the street are 9.5 m in height.
+Of the three houses proposed along the street, Unit 28 will feature the largest setback from the street and extensive front yard landscaping.